M680x0/m680x0.github.io/_posts/2023-05-06-the-tale-of-mrtd.md

 So I looked into the first commit that introduced `-mrtd` to m68k GCC, which was [3d339ad](https://gcc.gnu.org/git/?p=gcc.git;a=commit;h=3d339ad2b6fa7849631f4cf485efb71638687981).
 But the timestamp showed that it was authored on **Feb 18th 1992**, 9 days _after_ the first file in the initial version of i386 GCC!

+Is it possible that m68k GCC's `-mrtd` was actually copied _from_ i386 GCC?

 ## "LookMaNoVCS_FINALv9.4FINALFINALrev87.psd"

 It turns out GCC not only has used several different VCS (Version Control System) [in the past](https://mpoquet.github.io/blog/2020-08-vcs-adoption-in-floss/index.html), it was not even managed with a VCS at the very beginning.
 According to [GCC's History](https://gcc.gnu.org/wiki/History), the first (beta) [release](https://groups.google.com/g/mod.compilers/c/ynAVuwR7dPw/m/-IirjtgwPxsJ) was put...on a FTP server located in MIT.

-So the Feb 9th 1992 date we just mentioned was merely the time i386 backend was checked into GCC's VCS.
+So the Feb 9th 1992 date we just mentioned was merely the time i386 backend was checked into GCC's VCS from a plain source tree.
 Same for the Feb 18th 1992 date of its m68k counterpart.
-It's highly likely that the code for i386 and m68k backend was already there before any VCS adoption.
+In other words, it's highly likely that the code for i386 and m68k backend was already there before any VCS adoption.
 The best way to answer this is to grab GCC's pre-VCS era source code.
 Unfortunately, while the [FTP server](http://prep.ai.mit.edu/gnu/) that originally hosted GCC is still there, I no longer can find that particular copy of source code.
 We can only make some educated guesses now.